-This week’s ‘New Releases Round-Up’ features the talents of ‘Twin Kidd’, ‘Amulet’ and ‘Lowrie’, who are all slices of that local-talent pie we consume!
+Oliver Cobbin reviews the latest singles in ‘New Releases Round-Up’.
+Featured this week are; ‘Twin Kidd’, ‘Amulet’ and ‘Lowrie’, who are all slices of that local-talent pie we consume!

 First on the agenda is an upcoming release by indie pop outfit ‘Twin Kidd’.
-The song is called ‘Retrograde’ and is their first release since they burst onto the scene last year with their EP ‘Fold’.
+The song is called ‘Retrograde’ and is their first release since they burst onto the scene last year with their EP, ‘Fold’.
 The song starts with an ethereal synth part, giving the song a dreamy atmosphere that’s usually reserved for more ambient pieces of music.
 The vocals, courtesy of Stef Williamson, are rich in timbre and sit nicely in the mix, which is a blend of bouncy basslines, crisp drums, reverb-laden guitars and new-wave synthesisers.
 A slower section gives way for some vocal workouts and for Rich Lyon’s synth to do its thing.
 Some sweet harmonies and backing vocals give the piece a Haim-esque sound and the song soon explodes into its final chorus, where all of the elements come together to create a well-textured pop song.
 Sam Davies’ drums return for this final chorus, giving the song that final punch.
 ‘Retrograde’ is well produced, allowing each instrument to be clear in the mix without overpowering the vocals, which carry the piece really well.
-It’s going to be self-released in June this year so if you’re looking for a feel-good playlist this summer, you can’t go wrong with including this pop gem!
-They have an upcoming gig at the Nottingham Contemporary this Saturday, so head on down if you’re interested.
+It’s out now and is available for purchase, so if you’re looking for a feel-good playlist this summer, you can’t go wrong with including this pop gem!

 If this article has piqued your interest, then why not head over to our official Facebook page and give us a like.
-If you’ve got any upcoming releases that you’d like to submit for review then feel free to drop us a message on the page or get into direct contact with either myself or Will Robinson.
+Also, if you’ve got any upcoming releases that you’d like to submit for ‘New Releases Round-Up’, then feel free to drop us a message on the page or get into direct contact with either myself or Will Robinson.